 Shorts and Short-Sleeve Shirts

 If you see any sign of the sun, disregard all advice above and wear short sleeves and shorts regardless of the temperature.
 This is how most Seattleites roll since, honestly, we don’t get a lot of hot days each year.
-If there’s a sunny day in May and it’s still 60-some degrees, hoards of Seattle natives will head out to area parks, waterfronts and green spaces in summer gear, ready to soak up some vitamin D.
+If there’s a sunny day in May and it’s still 60-some degrees, hoards of Seattle natives will head out to area parks, waterfronts and green spaces in summer gear, ready to soak up some vitamin D. However, if you're from a warmer, sunnier place, and 60 degrees still strikes you as a bit chilly, you won't be out of place at all in a sweater or jacket.

 07 of 07